British Universities Karting Championship: 2002–2018: TKM era

-Rotax era (2019–present)
+2019–present: Rotax era

 For 2019, Club100 replaced their fleet of Formula TKM karts with Rotax karts, utilising their Evo technology, ending a 17-year tenure of the BUKC using TKM karts.

 To mark the new era, the championship was re-divided into three classes: Premier, Clubman and Intermediate (previously Premier, Intermediate and Rookie).
 The Premier and Clubman class championships are competed in the same races, with Intermediate the day after being targeted at less experienced drivers and teams.
-The BUKC partnered with Racing Pride that year.
+The BUKC partnered with Racing Pride that year, which was co-founded by former Cambridge captain Richard Morris.

 Coventry University are the only team to win multiple championships in the Rotax era, winning back-to-back in 2019 and 2020.
 In 2021, Loughborough won their record-breaking sixth Premier class championship, with Oxford Brookes equalling this one year later.

 The championship is contested by 126 teams from 65 universities over five main rounds, including qualifiers, with over 1,300 licensed drivers.